Skip to content

 Who doesn’t know the legend of Roro Jonggrang?
 World Heritage-listed Prambanan, located on Central Java and Yogyakarta border, is popular worldwide, especially among Southeast Asians.
 It is always crowded every holiday season.

 Disappointingly, the prince only built nine hundred and ninety-nine temples.
-The spirits, mistaking the fire for dawn, turned on prince Bandung before building the last temple, so he failed his task.
+The spirits, mistaking the fire for dawn, turned on Prince Bandung before building the last temple, so he failed his task.
 When he discovered the princess’ deception, the prince got furious and turned her into stone, making the final temple —the most beautiful of the one thousand temples.

 Pink Beach – West Nusa Tenggara